algorand/go-algorand/heartbeat/README.md

 rounds earlier, so a clever proposer can not move Algos in the round it proposes in order to receive the payout.
 Finally, in an interesting corner case, a proposing account could be closed at proposal time, since voting is based on the earlier balance.
-Such an account receives no payout, even if its balances was in the proper range 320 rounds ago.
+Such an account receives no payout, even if its balance was in the proper range 320 rounds ago.

 A surprising complication in the implementation of these payouts is that when a block is prepared by a node, it does not know which account is the proposer.
 Until now, `algod` could prepare a single